wenlisong/NumberRecognitionSystem/README.md

 I will use MATLAB to build a simple system to recognise number 1, 2, 4, 5.

 ## Tutorial
-% I show you how to run the matlab code
+I show you how to run the matlab code

-% First, open Matlab
+First, open Matlab or Octave

-% Question 4.1
+* Question 4.1
-% My student id is 1155114524, so I record 1,2,4,5 in Mandarin
-% Fs=48kHz and bps=16
-% you can see the file in my directory
+My student id is 1155114524, so I record 1,2,4,5 in Mandarin Fs=48kHz and bps=16 you can see the file in my directory

-% Question 4.2
+* Question 4.2
-% I record another 1,2,4,5 as test set
+I record another 1,2,4,5 as test set

-% Question 4.3
+*Question 4.3
-% (a),(b)
+(a),(b)
-% I do these two question in wav2jpg.m, I pick s5A.wav
-% You can run command 'wav2jpg' in command window
-% to plot time domain and save the image 's5A.jpg'
+I do these two question in wav2jpg.m, I pick s5A.wav You can run command 'wav2jpg' in command window to plot time domain and save the image 's5A.jpg'

-% Question 4.4
+Question 4.4
-% (a)
+(a)
-% You can run command 'printSEtime' in command window
-% then you can see the start time(T1) and end time(T2) ms
+You can run command 'printSEtime' in command window then you can see the start time(T1) and end time(T2) ms

-% (b)
+(b)
-% I write the function getSegment to find a segment
+I write the function getSegment to find a segment

 % (c)
 % You can run command 'plotFTSeg' in command window